M.Ed. in Educational Leadership

 Below is the deadline by which all application materials for the MEd in Educational Leadership must be submitted via the online application system.

-• Summer Semester: April 1st
+• Summer and Fall Semester: April 1st

-• Spring Semester: November 1st
+• Spring Semester: November 15th

 Admission Process

-Complete applications will be reviewed by the Graduate Admissions Committee.
-Once a decision has been made the application will be forwarded to The Graduate School for final administrative processing.
-Please note that the application review process will begin at the close of the application deadline and not before.
+Complete applications will be reviewed by the Graduate Admissions Committee and the Department Head.
+Once the department recommendation has been made, the application will be forwarded to The Graduate School for a final decision.
+Please note that the application review process will begin at the close of the application deadline.

 Contact Information